 The Hub will coordinate research on reducing the impact of plastic and enhancing sustainable people-environment interactions, develop ways to minimise impacts of hazardous substances and pollutants, and deliver cutting edge technical capabilities, particularly in the fields of waste and materials processing.

-Here is a link to the Government's announcement of the second phase of NESP, known as NESP2, made 10 December 2020, which covered a total investment of $149 million from 2021-2027 across 4 new research hubs: the Sustainable Communities and Waste Hub, the Climate Systems Hub, the Marine and Coastal Hub and the Resilient Landscapes Hub.
+Here is a link to the Government's announcement of the second phase of NESP, made 10 December 2020, which covered a total investment of $149 million from 2021-2027 across 4 new research hubs: the Sustainable Communities and Waste Hub, the Climate Systems Hub, the Marine and Coastal Hub and the Resilient Landscapes Hub.

 Here is a link to the Hub site on the Government's NESP website.